Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 description: "Check ou how to integrate genezio in express for an easier and safer integration between backends and clients."
 meta_og_url: "https://genezio.com/blog/express-genezio-easy-error-free-api-management/"
 meta_og_image: "https://genezio.com/images/express.webp"
-meta_og_title: "How to Use Genezio with Express for Easy and Error-Free API Management"
 # meta data end
 customHeader: "White header"
 customFooter: "White footer"